 You probably have everything you need for short rides, but 100 miles is very different from 30.

-- Are your contact points like saddle, shoes, and handlebar tape comfortable enough for the long haul?
-You may want to upgrade as your training rides get longer.
+- Do you have comfortable contact points like saddle, shoes, and handlebar tape that won't irritate you over a long ride?
+You may discover that you want to upgrade as your training rides get longer.

-- Before you start training in earnest, it’s smart to have a professional bike fit to avoid any injuries.
+- Got pain, numbness, or persistent discomfort?
+If so it can be a good idea to get a professional bike fit to avoid any injuries.
 A comprehensive fit can also help you find the right saddle, handlebars, and shoes for a long day.

 - Fueling strategy: How many bottles will you carry?
 Where can you fill up?
 Should you consider a hydration pack?
 Make a plan.
-We highly recommend a bar bag — it's great for packing lots of snacks, tools, and even a lightweight jacket or vest.
+I highly recommend a bar bag or top tube bag — it's great for packing lots of snacks, tools, and even a lightweight jacket or vest.

 The key to finishing a century: Have fun!